wkillerud/some-sass/docs/src/contributing/architecture.md

 ### VS Code CSS language service

 The project includes a private fork of the `vscode-css-languageservice` module.

 The original `vscode-css-languageservice` powers the CSS, SCSS and Less features in Visual Studio Code.
-Some Sass uses this module's parser and some of its language features.
+Some Sass extends this module's parser and some of its language features to support both syntaxes.
 It's kept as a separate package to simplify updates, and to make it easier to send patches upstream.